fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ## Source Codes

-Fluidex-backend has been open-sourced on Github and please refer to https://github.com/Fluidex/fluidex-backend.
+FluiDex-backend has been open-sourced on Github and please refer to https://github.com/fluidex/fluidex-backend.
 (Currently only with instructions on how to run it as a local cluster.)

 [^1]: using "grpc->websocket" but not implemented yet.
 [^2]: https://doc.rust-lang.org/stable/std/collections/struct.BTreeMap.html